PA Inspired Leadership (PIL) Legislation*

 - Preparation programs for superintendents and principals must address the nine PA school leadership standards.

 - A Principals' Induction Program that addresses the three core leadership standards has been developed and is offered by the Department.
-Current certified principals, vice or assistant principals, who are employed for the first time on or after January 1, 2008, and all candidates who apply for a certificate on or after January 1, 2008 must complete the induction program within the first five years of employment as a principal, vice or assistant principal.
+Current certified principals, vice or assistant principals, who are employed for the first time on or after January 1, 2008, and all candidates who apply for a certificate on or after January 1, 2008 must complete the induction program within the first five years of employment as a principal, vice or assistant principal in the Commonwealth.

 - On or after January 1, 2008, all school and system leaders must complete their Act 48 continuing professional education requirements in no less than the same proportion as the proportion of the compliance period during which the individual was employed as a school or system leader.
 School and system leaders will be required to fulfill their PIL proportional hours in programs that address one or more of the nine PA school leadership standards.